marcsingleton/GTEx_liver_pathway_identification/README.md

 candidate pathways by constructing networks of co-expressed genes.
 Finally, term enrichment analysis of these networks can generate hypotheses of their biological function.
 In more detail:

-1. Extract protein-coding gene IDs from GTF file
+1. Data cleaning and exploratory analysis
-2. Exploratory data analysis
+2. Identification of differentially expressed genes in the liver
-3. Identification of differentially expressed genes in the liver
+3. Construction of the co-expression network of differentially expressed genes
-4. Construction of networks of differentially expressed genes
+4. Identification of gene modules in network
-5. Term enrichment analysis
+5. Term enrichment analysis of genes in modules

 ## Project Organization